Putin says US and UK were behind Black Sea 'provocation'

 Ukraine's Foreign Minister Dmytro Kuleba retorted by tweeting that Putin wishes Ukraine's issues were decided in Moscow.
 “This is our country and it’s only up to us to decide our fate,” he added.

-Earlier this year, Russia bolstered its forces near Ukraine and warned Kyiv it could intervene if it used force to reclaim areas in the east controlled by Russia-backed separatists since a conflict there erupted in 2014.
-Moscow later pulled back some of its troops, but Ukrainian authorities said the bulk of them remain close to the border.
+Earlier this year, Russia bolstered its forces near Ukraine and warned that Moscow could intervene if Kyiv used force to reclaim areas in the east controlled by Russia-backed separatists since a conflict there erupted in 2014.
+Moscow later pulled back some troops, but Ukrainian authorities said the bulk of them remain close to the border.

 Putin spent most of the four-hour “Direct Line” show discussing domestic issues — typical for the tightly choreographed annual rite that helps him polish his image as a strong leader caring for people's needs.
 It didn't feature any questions about Russia's beleaguered opposition and Putin's most prominent political foe, Alexei Navalny, who is in prison.

 He voiced hope the country could avoid a nationwide coronavirus lockdown amid a surge of new infections.
-Reported deaths in Russia hit a daily record Wednesday, with authorities reporting 669, but Putin argued that decisions by local officials in regions who made vaccination mandatory for some workers should help contain the surge.
+Reported deaths in Russia hit a daily record Wednesday, with authorities reporting 669, but Putin said decisions by regional officials to make vaccinations mandatory for some workers should help.

-Russia has been registering over 20,000 new coronavirus cases and around 600 deaths every day since June 24.
+Russia has been registering over 20,000 new coronavirus cases and about 600 deaths every day since June 24.
 On Wednesday, 21,042 new infections were recorded.

-Russian officials have blamed the surge, which started in early June, on Russians’ lax attitude toward taking precautions, the growing prevalence of more infectious variants and low vaccinations, which experts attribute to widespread hesitancy to get the shot and limited vaccine production capacity.
-Although Russia was among the first countries to announce and deploy a coronavirus vaccine, just over 15% of the population has received at least one shot.
+Russian officials blame the June surge on Russians’ lax attitude toward taking precautions, more infectious variants, and a low rate of vaccinations, which experts attribute to widespread hesitancy to get the shot and limited vaccine production.
+Although Russia was among the first countries to deploy a vaccine, just over 15% of the population has received at least one shot.

-Amid this hesitancy, Putin revealed that he received the Sputnik V vaccine.
-Putin got his first coronavirus shot in late March out of the public eye and has remained tight-lipped about which vaccine out of three developed in Russia that were available at the time he chose.
+Amid this hesitancy, Putin revealed he received the Sputnik V vaccine.
+Putin got his first shot in late March out of the public eye and has remained tight-lipped about which vaccine he chose.

-He said he wasn’t consulting with his doctors about this but rather looked at choices his acquaintances made, and went for Sputnik V, as it provided the longest protection.
-He added that he initially didn’t name the vaccine he took to avoid offering an advantage to its maker.

-Amid the surge, about 20 Russian regions — from Moscow and St. Petersburg to the remote far-eastern region of Sakhalin — have made vaccinations mandatory this month for employees in certain sectors.

 On other issues, Putin said Russia has no intention of banning Western social media platforms but emphasized that the government merely wants them to abide by the law, promptly remove inappropriate content and open offices in Russia.